The Gothic in Literature/Film

 Typically, work graded D- to D+ (or 40 to 49) will show many of the following qualities: • Unsure and lacking in confidence when discussing ideas • Referring to the subject in question in a superficial manner • Making an effort to provide fairly balanced answers • Some points in the argument irrelevant to the topic • Little evidence of background reading • Some uncertainty over language and syntax • Strengths and weaknesses fairly balanced; occasionally clumsy and unimaginative • In creative work: superficial • Not succeeding in mastering the requirements of the medium

-Appreciate that the Gothic has been used to represent a multiplicity of different cultural anxieties across time and to give ‘voice’ to, or demonise, a range of different social groups and national interests.
+Critically analyse how the Gothic has been used to represent cultural anxieties and give ‘voice’ to, or demonise, different social groups and national interests.

 Select, digest and organise material and produce a consistent and coherent argument, presented in essay form, to a deadline.

 Reflect on intersections between literary and cinematic texts and wider historical and contemporary social, cultural and political events.

 Identify and critically discuss the significance of particular thematic and formal aspects that characterise Gothic films and texts.

 Understand how the Gothic has evolved across different literary periods, cultures, and media.

 |Written assignment, including essay||Close Reading Exercise||